 Additionally, exact charges were expressed for Hannah Gutierrez Reed, the armorer, while the film's assistant director David Halls will spend six months serving probation after entering a guilty plea to a misdemeanor charge of the negligent use of a deadly weapon.

-As reported, even if the charges have not yet been filed, Carmack-Altwies claims that they will be by the end of January, affirming that “If any of these three people, Alec Baldwin, Hannah Gutierrez Reed or David Halls, had done their job, Halyna Hutchins would be alive today”.
+As reported in The Guardian, even if the charges have not yet been filed, Carmack-Altwies claims that they will be by the end of January, affirming that “If any of these three people, Alec Baldwin, Hannah Gutierrez Reed or David Halls, had done their job, Halyna Hutchins would be alive today”.

 Unfortunately, this doesn’t seem to be the end of the story.